 Indications for use

-RightMed Test results are not a substitute for medical advice and should only be used in consultation with a medical professional.
-The RightMed Test does not determine the best medication for the patient; it is intended to inform healthcare providers of pharmacogenetic information and professional guidelines associated with the detected genotypes and predicted phenotypes.
-Information included is based upon scientific literature and does not take into account other genetic variants and environmental or social factors that may impact each patient.
-Other factors include, but are not limited to, environmental factors (e.g., smoking), health factors (e.g., diet), social and familial factors, various medical conditions, and drug-to-drug interactions.
+RightMed Test results are not a substitute for medical advice and should only be used in the context of a patient-provider relationship.
+The RightMed Test should not be used in isolation.
+Interpretations are based on scientific literature and do not account for factors such as: genetic variants not covered by the test, environmental (e.g., smoking, diet), health, age, social and familial factors, various medical conditions, and drug-to-drug interactions.
 Administration of any medication requires careful therapeutic monitoring regardless of the phenotype or genotype-derived interaction reported.
 As a matter of practice, OneOme will routinely update its pharmacogenomic database as new information becomes available to the scientific community.
 Clinical annotations, including phenotype summaries, are therefore dependent on the date of generation and/or the database version used to generate that report.